hack-with-ethics/hack-with-ethics/README.md

 - 🌱 I’m currently learning WebBased Attacks
 - 💞️ I’m looking to collaborate on Malware Development And Protection Techniques
 - 📫 How to reach me : https://www.instagram.com/boy_with_a_hoody/
-- ⚡ Fun fact: Hack the World With KeyBoards
+- ⚡ Moto : Hack the Everything With KeyBoards
-- 🥷 Python,javascript(basic),Networking
+- 🥷 Python,cybersecurity,javascript,
 - 👍 Please Consider Giving a Star for Favourite repos